They say…

 Westmalle abbey is a member of the beer world’s most exclusive club: the Trappist monasteries that brew beer commercially under the direction of the monks.
 There are currently only six of these, all in Belgium (a seventh, in the Netherlands, is now run by secular brewers).
 All of them offer strong, distinctive, unpasteurised ales of exceptional quality, preserving a link to the monastic tradition that played a vital role in the development of Europe’s beer culture.

-It’s an extensive and rather forbidding red brick complex standing in dead flat countryside in the Kempen region, on the main road between Antwerp and Turnhout.
+It’s an extensive and rather forbidding red complex standing in dead flat countryside in the Kempen region, on the main road between Antwerp and Turnhout.
 Opportunities to visit are rare, but a tree-lined footpath circumnavigates the site and a roadside pub opposite serves the beer.
 After Chimay, the brewery’s products are the most widely marketed and distributed of the Trappist beers; unlike Chimay, they have not yet suffered accusations of falling quality.

 Westmalle is also arguably the most influential of the Trappist brewers.
 Its pairing of a weaker, sweeter, brown “dubbel” with a stronger, dryer, spicier, golden “tripel” has since been copied far and wide by secular brewers of abbey-style beers.
 The names refer to the marks once made on beer casks to identify ascending strengths: an “enkel” (single), weaker still and actually known as Extra, is brewed almost exclusively for the monks’ own consumption.